dQuadrant/kuber/docs/json-api-reference.md

     TxIn in readable format.
 Kuber will use this utxo in the transaction

     ___eg___:&#160;"3500e13b06e8b5c628064cba7bb4637520d2b59acfeee216961362b3919e1ca8#1"

+- `script` : TxIn [TxHash#index]
+    Utxo where the reference script is present.
+The utxo will be added to referenceInputs automatically.

  - `script` [Object] :  Serialized script wrapped in text evelope. `script` object must have the following fields

        {
           "type": "String" Script type [ "PlutuScrpitV1" | "PlutusScriptV2" ]
-          "cborHex": "String" Scrialized cbor hex representation of the script.
+          "description": "String"  Description for the script.
+Can be set to empty "cborHex": "String" Scrialized cbor hex representation of the script.
        }